-Implementing effective cooperation requires an understanding of how a specific stablecoin arrangement is organised and operates and how the individual activities are connected and generate contagion channels.
-Based on this understanding, authorities need to determine the scope of application of their respective regulatory frameworks and how the regulations of multiple jurisdictions may interact so as to avoid any regulatory underlap or gap and ensure an effective holistic oversight.
+Addressing the cross-border challenges requires effective cross-border cooperation, coordination and information sharing amongst the relevant authorities.
+Establishing effective cooperation arrangements requires an understanding of how a specific stablecoin arrangement is organised and operates and how the individual activities are interconnected and generate contagion channels.
+Authorities also need to understand the scope of application of their respective regulatory frameworks and how they interact.
+They then need to determine the level and nature of cross-border cooperation needed to avoid any regulatory underlap or gaps and ensure an effective holistic oversight.
 The level and nature of cross-border cooperation needed may depend on:

-- Use and systemic importance what the GSC is used for and where users are located; - Governance where the decisions across the GSC arrangement are made and policies set and enforced; - Issuance and redemption of coins, reserve management where the issuance and redemption of coins and the management of reserve assets occurs; the jurisdiction whose currency or assets (e.g. government bonds) are included in reserve assets; - Transfer mechanisms how transfer mechanisms are operated and how stablecoins are exchanged, traded and resold, for example, whether or not these are centralised processes operated by a designated entity or decentralised processes operated by multiple entities; where data and records are located (whether transaction records and other data are centralised or decentralised); - User-facing elements where wallet and platform providers are located, whether they operate cross-border, and whether there is vertical integration between operators of the functions and activities of the GSC arrangement.
+- Use and systemic importance what the GSC is used for and where users are located; - Governance where the decisions across the GSC arrangement are made and policies set and enforced:

+- Issuance and redemption of coins, reserve management where the issuance and redemption of coins and the management of reserve assets occurs; the jurisdiction whose currency or assets (e.g. government bonds) are included in reserve assets; - Transfer mechanisms how transfer mechanisms are operated and how stablecoins are exchanged, traded and resold, for example, whether or not these are centralised processes operated by a designated entity or decentralised processes operated by multiple entities; where data and records are located (whether transaction records and other data are centralised or decentralised); - User-facing elements where wallet and platform providers are located, whether they operate cross-border, and whether there is vertical integration between operators of the functions and activities of the GSC arrangement.

-There are different approaches for cross-border supervision and oversight.
-For prudentially regulated financial institutions, cross-border cooperation builds on principles for comprehensive consolidated supervision.15 The "home supervisor', that is the supervisor in the jurisdiction where the head office or parent entity of a financial institution is headquartered, is responsible for the supervision of the group of related institutions on a consolidated basis.
+Challenges could arise around the ability to supervise and oversee stablecoin arrangements holistically, rather than in a piecemeal fashion based on individual functions and activities.
+There are different approaches for cross-border supervision and oversight: for prudentially regulated financial institutions, cross-border cooperation builds on principles for comprehensive consolidated supervision.
+The "home supervisor", that is the supervisor in the jurisdiction where the head office or parent entity of a financial institution is headquartered, is responsible for the supervision of the group of related institutions on a consolidated basis.
 In this case, effective consolidated supervision requires the home supervisor to cooperate with supervisors in jurisdictions where subsidiaries or branches are located ("host supervisors").
 In the case of FMIs, a FMI's competent authority ("lead overseer" which could be compared to the "home supervisor") is designated as the coordinator of the cooperation arrangement.
 A wide set of relevant authorities is identified and engaged in the cooperation, taking into account the features and the services that the FMI provides on a cross-border basis.